 Fall Color Peak: Mid-October through mid-November

-What You Need to Know: Recently voted best RV resort in the nation for the 3rd time!
+What You Need to Know: Has been voted best RV resort in the nation.

 GPS Coordinates: 37.6483, -76.58881

-Situated on the south shore of the lower Rappahannock River where it opens into Chesapeake Bay, this resort is top notch when it comes to on-site fun and being kept in excellent shape.
+Situated on the south shore of the lower Rappahannock River where it opens into Chesapeake Bay, Bethpage Camp-Resort is top-notch when it comes to on-site fun and being kept in excellent shape.
 Over 700 campsites are ready for you and the place is smoothly run, no hassles.
-They have a host of services and activities, so many you never have to leave the place, everything from fishing charters to movies to corn hole tournaments, live music, kayaking and canoeing, even wellness programs.
+They have a host of services and activities (so many you never have to leave the place), with everything from fishing charters to movies to corn hole tournaments, live music, kayaking and canoeing, and even wellness programs.

-Recommended Fall Fun: Take a cruise on the restored tour boat Chesapeake Bay Deadrise and enjoy the fall colors, or bring your own boat for aquatic leaf viewing.
-The local Urbanna Oyster Festival in early November is a tradition that has been celebrated for six decades.
-Eat oysters every way they can be prepared, learn about the oyster industry and life in Chesapeake Bay.
+Rent a watercraft from Bethpage or bring your own boat for aquatic leaf viewing.
+The annual Urbanna Oyster Festival in early November is a tradition that has been celebrated for six decades.
+Eat oysters every way they can be prepared, or learn about the oyster industry and life in Chesapeake Bay.
 Explore nearby Wake Beach or head across the Rappahannock River to Belle Isle State Park for an autumn hike.

 Cave Mountain Lake